evucale/meteor-fast-levenshtein/README.md

 # fast-levenshtein - Levenshtein algorithm adapted for meteor.js

 An efficient Javascript implementation of the [Levenshtein algorithm](http://en.wikipedia.org/wiki/Levenshtein_distance) adapted to meteor.js with asynchronous callback support.
 This is *not* the official meteor integration of this library.
+I've added some features to this library to meet my own usage requirements.

 ## Features